-Those who benefit from the status quo (and those who aspire to) — by virtue of social, economic, or political power and privilege — would really quite like it, if the rest of you wouldn’t much mind, if we could just keep things “civil”.
-A premium is placed on preserving the appearance, not just of civility, but of the fundamental “goodness” of those in power.
+The constraining of ideas to the "median" seems to be rooted in white USAmerican norms of white upper/middle class "decorum", specifically the pressure to avoid conflict, or rather, to avoid any public appearance of conflict.
+Those who benefit from the status quo (and those who aspire to) — by virtue of social, economic, or political power and privilege — would really quite like it, if the rest of you wouldn't much mind, if we could just keep things "civil".
+A premium is placed on preserving the appearance, not just of civility, but of the fundamental "goodness" of those in power.

 This whole Virginia drama is revealing something important about the current Democratic establishment, something which has implications for both past and future, including the election of Donald Trump.
 That something is that Democrats are symbolic politicians, concerned more with the image of doing the right thing, than actually doing it.
 Where they effect policies that actually make a positive difference in people's lives, it is usually reactive, a case of them "holding the line" against the worst abuses of the Republicans.

 There has undoubtedly been one person, or ten, or even one thousand black people who have gone through their lives with little to no observable experience with racism, don't consciously feel its impact, and for that manage to gain some degree of success or wealth or high quality of life.
 Their experiences do not invalidate the very real existence of systems that make such outcomes more unlikely for the rest of us.
 Systems that privilege white people at the expense of people of color.